Michael Nelson (footballer): Hartlepool United

 At the start of the 2004–05 season, the partnership between Nelson and Westwood was praised by manager Cooper.
-He started in every matches until missing one match for picking up five yellow cards so far this season.
+He started in every match until missing one match for picking up five yellow cards so far this season.
 However, Nelson failed to maintain this through to the season and he handed in a transfer request.
 His agent claimed that he had been "promised" a better deal.
 This triggered a feud with Hartlepool chairman Ken Hodcroft, who criticised Nelson and his agent.
 Nelson was missing in several of Hartlepool's matches at the beginning of December and was rumoured to be signing for Hull City for a fee of around £100,000.
 However, Nelson withdrew his transfer request and was reinstalled into the starting line-up against Wrexham on 18 December 2004.
 On 27 November, he scored his first goal of the season, scoring from a header, in a 3–2 win against Bournemouth.
 Amid the transfer saga and another injury concern, Nelson went back into the starting line-up for the rest of the season.
 In the last game of the season, Nelson helped Hartlepool draw 2–2 against Bournemouth to earn their place in the play-offs.
 He played in both legs of the semi–finals against Tranmere Rovers which Hartlepool eventually won 6–5 on penalties.
 In the League One play-off final against Sheffield Wednesday, Nelson started the match, as Hartlepool United loss 4–2 in front of a crowd of 59,808 at the Millennium Stadium.
 During the 2004–05 season, he made 56 appearances, playing every league match that season, scoring once in all competitions.

 Ahead of the 2005–06 season, Nelson signed a new three-year contract that would tie him to the club until 2008 after Hartlepool made an improved offer, ending months of speculation over his future.
 Following the departure of his centre–back partner Westwood, he formed a new partnership with Neill Collins at the start of the season.
 On 15 October, however, Nelson received his first red card for Hartlepool after he retaliated and elbowed Jack Lester during the club's 2–0 defeat against Nottingham Forest.
 In an FA Cup first round match against Dagenham & Redbridge, he scored his first goal of the season in a 2–1 win.
 Nelson continued to form a centre–back partnership with either Collins or Ben Clark.
 He then scored two goals in two matches against Nottingham Forest and Brentford with the club hoping to avoid relegation.
 However, Hartlepool were relegated on the last game of the season after drawing 1–1 against Port Vale.
 His 2005–06 season did not impact his season despite being out on four occasions along the way.
 Nelson went on to make 47 appearances and score three times in all competitions.